netkv/pkgs/README.md

 **where works?**

-tested in linux and android termux
+tested in linux, android termux and freebsd

 **instalation**